Emaad-Mir/emaad-fastpages/_posts/2022-09-09-Quiz-Outline.md

 comments: true
 ---

-# Ideas for the Topic of Ky Quiz
+# Ideas for the Topic of My Quiz

 -Something I could use as a study tool for another class (calc, chem, etc.)
 -Quiz about random famous people